nanea808/01-project-dosequis-api/README.md

 ## Description

 This webpage was created for our bootcamp's first project.
+This will showcase our acquired skills and knowledge to build a web application from scratch.
+Our focus is to execute a design that solves a real-world problem by integrating data received from mutliple server-side API requests.

+Working as a team also taught us agile development methodologies and implement feature and bug fixes using Git branch workflow and pull requests.

-User Story
+User Story <br>
+As a user I want to be able to search for events with information about it's location and weather so that I can plan and prepare appropriately.

 ## Installation